-So Leandro and his wife, Carla Flores, made the move to Macau.
+So Leandro and his wife, Carla Flores, made the move to Macao.
 It wasn’t easy at first.

 “When we came to Asia, I realised there wasn’t a lot of interest in [humanitarian law], so I had to adjust,” he explains.
 Leandro hasn’t practised in that area in years, although he maintains a strong passion for it.

-He spent the first two years in Macau working on a part-time basis.
-While he admits that he thought the institutional integration would be quicker, he remained undeterred; Macau was always meant to be a long-term affair.
+He spent the first two years in Macao working on a part-time basis.
+While he admits that he thought the institutional integration would be quicker, he remained undeterred; Macao was always meant to be a long-term affair.

 Leandro began giving classes at the University of Saint Joseph in 2012 and held a number of positions, including programme coordinator of the Centre for Social and Legal Studies, before leaving in 2018.
 He was then invited to head the Institute for Research on Portuguese-speaking countries at the City University of Macau, where he now lectures, coordinates doctoral projects, and serves as Assistant Dean.

 In his nearly 18 years of academic life, Francisco Leandro has given classes at around a dozen educational institutions, such as the University of Coimbra (Portugal), James Madison University (Italy), the International Institute of Humanitarian Law (Italy), the European Security and Defence College (the Netherlands) and the NATO School (Germany), in addition to lecturing in Spain, Angola, and Hungary.
 He has also written numerous articles and essays and published eight books.